SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 the problem is that species and sex are in the same field.
 So, if they wanted to look at all of one species or look at different weight distributions by sex, it would be hard to do this using this data setup.
-If instead we put sex and species in different columns, you can see that it would be much easier.
+If, instead, we put sex and species in different columns, you can see that it would make it much easier to do such analyses.

-## Columns for variables and rows for observations

-The rule of thumb, when setting up data in a table is: columns = variables, rows = observations, cells = data (values).

-So, instead we should have:
+So, instead, the data should be organised as:

 ![single-info example](../fig/single-info.png)

+> ## Columns for variables and rows for observations
+> The rule of thumb, when setting up data in a table is: columns = variables, rows = observations, cells = data (values).
+{: .callout}

+## Fixing mistakes in data organisation

 If you have not already done so, download the [messy survey data](/data/survey_data_spreadsheet_messy.xls?raw=true) (as outlined in [Setup section](/setup.html#data)).
 You will attempt to clean this data during the lesson and learn